In this list, we’re going to take a closer look at some Great Buddha of Kamakura facts, one of the most famous icons of Japan.

 3. More drama in 1923

 In 1923, another great earthquake referred to as the Great Kanto earthquake destroyed the base that the Great Buddha is sitting on.

 In 1925, the restoration needed was completed.

-Finally, in 1960 they started another set of repairs in order to strengthen the neck of the statue and make it resistant to powerful earthquakes as the one of Kanto.
+Finally, in 1960 they started another set of repairs to strengthen the neck of the statue and make it resistant to powerful earthquakes like the one of Kanto.

 4. Who created the Great Buddha of Kamakura?